asimyildiz/flyem/README.md

 # flyem
-FlyEm service implementation using Spring Boot which consists of sub-projects as independent, loosely-coupled microservices.\
+FlyEm service implementation using Spring Boot which consists of sub-projects as independent, loosely-coupled microservices for FlyEm airline company.\
-All sub-projects (microservices) here uses Java-Spring Boot technology but they are being developed, tested, packaged, containerized and run independently.
+All microservices here uses Java-Spring Boot technology but they are being developed, tested, packaged, containerized, deployed, run and orchestrated (scaled) independently.\
+All microservices here can be exported to different repositories easily.\
+Gradle sub-projects are used here to maintain our microservices from single repository.

 # links
 See [changelog](./CHANGELOG.md) for general information about the services and feature plans.\
 See [fares-changelog](./fares/CHANGELOG.md) for fares microservice current version and feature plans.
+See [search-changelog](./search/CHANGELOG.md) for search microservice current version and feature plans.

 # sub-projects (microservices)
 fares: fares microservice implementation
+search: search microservice implementation

 # usage
 Spring Boot Dependency Management package is used to manage dependencies and configuration automatically for all sub-packages.\